soffyo/Dynam0RM/README.md

 ```typescript
 await User.init()
 ```
 This method wasn't executed on an instance of `User` but on `User` itself.
-Just think of the `User` class as a representation of the table and the data type that will populate it: the above method will just create the table for the first time.
+Just think of the `User` class as a representation of the table and the data type that will populate it: the above method will just create the table for the first time (if it doesn't already exist).
 ### Drop
 Similarly, if some time in the future we'll need to delete the table entirely with all its content, we will do
 ```typescript